 Anthony’s eyes involuntarily followed the floating balloons.
 He froze as he heard a startling metallic click.

-He looked back down and his eyes nearly crossed as he realized he was staring down at the end of a barrel of a gun.
+He looked back down and his eyes nearly crossed.
+He realized he was staring down at the end of a gun barrel.

 Anthony nodded slowly.